11 Best Hooks For Trout That Trout Guides Use

-River fishing guides know that some trout hooks will hook and hold fish better than others, and often guides are very picky when it comes to the hooks they use.
-Guides like myself also know that sometimes you need to change your hooks for different baits and in different situations if you want to be sure you hook and land more trout.
+River fishing guides know that some trout hooks will hook and hold fish better than others which is why guides like me are very picky when it comes to choosing the best hooks for trout fishing.
+I also know that I need to change the type of trout hook and the size of the hook for different baits and in different situations.
+I know that by not changing my hook my clients won’t catch as many trout.

-I will discuss the 5 best hooks for trout fishing and why I use them and I will show you what happens when you use the wrong types of hooks.
+I will discuss the 11 best hooks for trout fishing and why I use them, and show you which popular trout hooks you should not use.

 What Are The Best Hooks For Trout?

-The best hooks for trout need to be strong, have the right shape and gap that both hooks and holds fish well.
-They also need to be the right size for the bait and the fish.
-The 4 best hooks for trout are the Raven Sedge and Specimen hooks, the Daiichi egg hook, and the Gamakatsu Egg Hook.
+The best hooks for trout need to be strong, and have the right shape and a gap that both hooks and holds fish well.

 What Happens If You Use The Wrong Hooks?